-- Provide resources/directions with all activities, to support families and caregivers-which may include older siblings helping with instruction. - Make kits with hands-on materials to have families pick up/be delivered (weekly or biweekly). - Help families create predictable routines for learning and play, based on family schedules share recommendations for minutes of each activity that families can easily accomplish. - Have parents take pictures of work and submit through app/email through daily/weekly "challenges," and to showcase learning. - Emphasize the importance of daily reading with students.
+- Provide resources/directions with all activities, to support families and caregivers-which may include older siblings helping with instruction. - Make kits with hands-on materials to have families pick up/be delivered (weekly or bi-weekly). - Help families create predictable routines for learning and play, based on family schedules share recommendations for minutes of each activity that families can easily accomplish.